squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writting.rst

      .. example:: Using proof-irrelevance

-        If you assume the axiom above, …
+        If you assume the axiom above

 DON'T
   .. code::